Mrs Karen Bond

 School of Society and Culture (Faculty of Arts, Humanities and Business)

-In my spare time, I love to walk, visit the beach, cook, knit mad and colourful things, and spend time with my family, including my two little granddaughters.
+In my spare time, I love to walk, visit the beach, wild swim, cook, knit mad and colourful things, and spend time with my family, including my two small granddaughters.

 - BSc (Hons) (First Class) Criminology with Criminal Justice Studies (Class of 2014)